Emergency Medical Technician (EMT) Resume Examples and Templates for 2023

 Make sure your education and certification sections are clear and concise, emphasizing the specific qualifications that make you a strong applicant.
 Start by listing your highest level of education.
 Give the name of the degree and institution, where you attended, and your enrollment dates.
 Include any other relevant coursework or degrees.

 As an EMT, you’ll also include a certification section on your resume.
-Similarly, you’ll provide the name of the certification, the issuing organization, and the date you received it.
+Similarly, you’ll provide the name and location of the certification and the date you received it.
 You can also include extra EMT-specific certificates that may not be required for the job but show your extensive qualifications.

 Education